How to Get a 203k Loan in 6 Steps (And What Else to Consider As a Buyer)

 - Adding new rooms isn’t allowed.

-- You can’t use these loans for luxury upgrades, such as adding a pool, outdoor kitchen, or hot tub.
+- Upgrades can’t be luxury extras, such as adding a pool, outdoor kitchen, or hot tub.

 - Work must be completed within six months.